Ringling Bros. and Barnum & Bailey Clown College: History

 Two notable national events took place involving Ringling Bros. and Barnum & Bailey Clown College.
 The first occurred on February 17, 1988, when CBS Television broadcast the Ringling Bros. and Barnum & Bailey Clown College: 20th Anniversary special.
-This hour long program was hosted by Dick Van Dyke and it featured a cadre of clown alumni, performing their favorite routines, as well as Van Dyke, in character as the school custodian "Burford," who was trying to pick up some of the "course material" on the sly.
+This hour long program was hosted by Dick Van Dyke and it featured a cadre of clown alumni, performing their favorite routines, as well as Van Dyke, in character as the school custodian "Burford", who was trying to pick up some of the "course material" on the sly.

-The second was on August 4, 1992, when Ringling created "Smiles Across America," an event done locally in cities and towns across the country to raise awareness of various issues and to help make people happier.
+The second was on August 4, 1992, when Ringling created "Smiles Across America", an event done locally in cities and towns across the country to raise awareness of various issues and to help make people happier.
 Clown College graduates performed such civic duties as visiting hospitals and parks and appeared for photo ops and did "meet & greet" with the media and the general public.

 Van Dyke and long time Today Show weatherman Willard Scott, the first person to portray Ronald McDonald in a television advertisement, are both honorary graduates of the school.

 After 25 years the college moved from Venice, Florida to Baraboo, Wisconsin, hometown of the Ringling Bros.
-After three years in Baraboo the college moved to Sarasota where it was based for two years, closing after the graduation of the 1997 class.
 After three years in Baraboo, the clown college operated at the Sarasota Opera House in Sarasota until 1998 before the program was suspended.
 The college continued to operate after closing the facility, albeit in a different form.
 It was run in different locales in and around Rosemont, Illinois until 2015.
-In 2017, the Ringling Bros. and Barnum & Bailey Circus folded.
-However a return is planned for the fall of 2023.
-It will be a new style of circus which will not involve any animal performances.
-Clowns will be an even bigger part of the new circus going forward.
+In 2017, the Ringling Bros. and Barnum & Bailey Circus folded, but returned in 2023, no longer featuring any animal performances.